kopeckylukas/py-mamsi/docs/index.md

 # Overview
 ## Features
 - Data integration analysis using the Multi-Block Partial Least Squares (MB-PLS) [[1](#references)] algorithm.
+The `MamsiPls` class inherits from the `mbpls` package [[1](./index.md/#references)].
+For more information on MB-PLS, please visit [mbpls Documentation](https://mbpls.readthedocs.io/en/latest/index.html).
 - Multi-Block Variable Importance in Projection (MB-VIP) [[2](#references)].
 - Estimation of statistically significant features (variables) using MB-VIP and permutation testing.
 - Linking significant features into clusters defined by structural properties of metabolites.
 - Feature network links.
 - Annotation of untargeted LC-MS features (only supported for assays analysed by the National Phenome Centre).

-## Documentation
+## Source and Materials
-The documentation for this package is available at [https://kopeckylukas.github.io/py-mamsi/](https://kopeckylukas.github.io/py-mamsi/).
+The package source code is accessible via GitHub at [https://github.com/kopeckylukas/py-mamsi](https://github.com/kopeckylukas/py-mamsi)

+Training materials including sample data can be found at [https://github.com/kopeckylukas/py-mamsi-tutorials](https://github.com/kopeckylukas/py-mamsi-tutorials).

 # Installation
 ### Dependencies